thriveweb/editsuitenew/content/pages/about.md

     title: Dedication
 blurb:
   content: >-
-    The Edit Suite are a team of videographers, photographers, licenced drone operators and motion graphics designers.
+    The Edit Suite are a team of videographers, photographers, licensed drone operators and motion graphics designers.
 We take a new school approach to all of the videos we create and are constantly coming up with new and creative ideas in order to create something special for our clients and of